Free audiobooks: listen on Audible & more

 Got a Kindle eBook reader?
 Or use the Kindle app on your phone or tablet?
 If so, this one's for you.

-For £9.49 a month, a Kindle Unlimited subscription will give you unlimited access to over one million books in the Kindle library, plus selected magazine subscriptions.
+For £9.49 a month, a Kindle Unlimited subscription will give you unlimited access to millions of books in the Kindle library, plus selected magazine subscriptions.
 However, what you may not know is that it also allows you to listen to thousands of audiobooks at no extra cost.

 The full (and rather long) list of audiobooks available under the scheme is available to view on Amazon.
 But, before you shell out for a subscription, sign up for a free trial to see how much use you get out of the service – we've got the full details in our guide to the best free trials.